Call us FREE on

 How much is Stamp Duty for commercial and mixed-use properties?

 In England and Northern Ireland, Stamp Duty for commercial property purchases is calculated in the same way as for residential and investment properties but using different bandings.
-The temporary reduced rates do not apply to commercial property purchases, so the bandings remain the same.
 You will pay no Stamp Duty on commercial properties with a purchase price of £150,000 or below.

 Do you have to pay Stamp Duty every time you move?